EMoreno65/startup/notes.md

 const [state, setState] = React.useState(initialValue);
 State initializes, setState is  function to update values, and initial value is what it state it set to initially.

+linux daemon is a background process that runs without being controlled by the user